Chia-Network/chia-docs/docs/green-paper/the-chia-blockchain.md

 :::

-:::info Objective 3: ${\cal CC}$ (almost) only Depends on the First Block To limit the impact of double-dipping we use correlated randomness [@Bagaria2019]).
+:::info Objective 3: ${\cal CC}$ (almost) only Depends on the First Block To limit the impact of double-dipping we use correlated randomness [<a href="/green-paper-references/#BDK19">BDK+19</a>]).
 For this the challenge chain ${\cal CC}$ should only depend on the first block in every slot.
 If this was the case, this would allow for long-range replotting attacks.
 For this reason, once every sub-epoch (approx 2h) the rewards chain is infused to the challenge chain.
 :::

 ## 5.6  The Foliage